What is the Difference Between

 Traditional Publishing and Self-Publishing?

-Generally, there are two approaches to getting your book published—through a traditional publisher or through publishing the work yourelf.
+To get published, you will first need to decide your strategy.
+Generally, there are two approaches to getting your book published—through a traditional publisher or by publishing the work yourself.
 Amazon Kindle self-publishing is one way to self publish your book but by far it isn’t the only way to effectively distribute your content.

 The term traditional publisher originally referred to an entity that handled mass distribution of printed works, but its role in the digital age has now expanded to include not only printed books but also digital e-books and audio formats.
 The process handled by the publisher includes copy editing, production, printing (or preparing digital equivalents) and marketing and distribution.
 The company pays the author to acquire the rights to and produce his or her book.

 When the author himself or herself performs these tasks or pays others to perform the tasks, it’s called self-publishing.
 In addition, there are hybrid publishers—those who perform some but not all the publishing tasks for the author.